sakshamwithweb/christmas-tree/README.md

 - [x] Init R3F with a box
 - [x] Load a tree and htmls
 - [x] Load instance of the ornament
-- [ ] Freely move the ornaments with mous using raycasting
+- [ ] Freely move the ornaments with mouse using raycasting